NDelventhal/hu_wiwi_grades/README.md

 # Returns a dataframe listing the number of participants, the examiner and all grades as variables.

 df2 = prepare_for_analysis(df)
-# Prepares the output of the get_grading() function for further analysis, such as visualisations, descriptive statistics or regression analysis.
+# Prepares the dataframe output of the get_grading() function for further analysis, such as visualisations, descriptive statistics or regression analysis.
 ```

 ## License